tBaxter/questions-for-employers/README.md

 **Do you stack-rank employees?** If yes, run away.
 Only trash companies stack rank employees.
 Wen they said "we only hire the best" they neglected to say "and then we'll treat at least half of them like dirt, by design."

+**Can you tell me about a time when you've had to let someone go?**

 ## Compensation
 **If this is an exempt (salaried) position how much overtime do you assume I would put in without compensation?**